vivaansinghvi07/factorial-gifs/README.md

 ## Usage

+As the program runs, it will place images in the `imgs` folder, and when complete, it will generate a GIF named `plot.gif` in the main directory.
+If you terminate the program prematurely, you can run `creategif.py` to generate a GIF using the images you have remaining (note: if you use this program, do not delete any images or it will not work properly).
 Run `main.py`, and follow the instructions below to create!

 ### Inputs